awesomeeng/zephjs/docs/API.md

 <a name="ZephElementObserver"></a>

 ## ZephElementObserver
+**Kind**: global class
-Utility wrapper class for observing an element for changes.
+**Summary**: Utility wrapper class for observing an element for changes.
 This uses the MutationObserver API internally and is largely just a shell for it.

-**Kind**: global class

 * [ZephElementObserver](#ZephElementObserver)
     * [new ZephElementObserver(element)](#new_ZephElementObserver_new)